-It will take at least 10 working days, but SiO's Account Office will send you a receipt as soon as they receive confirmation from Nordea Bank that the deposit is complete.
+It will take at least 10 working days, but SiO's Account Office will send you a receipt as soon as they receive confirmation from the bank that the deposit is complete.
 The timeframe depends on how quickly the banks transfer the money.
 We are unable to speed up this process.

 - Use the receipt from SiO, and your own receipt for the transfer, to document that you have sufficient money to cover your stay in Norway.